-The PID Backyard Fund is used to account for the activity of the PID including the levying a special property assessment on the property within that area and bonds.
+The PID Backyard Custodial Fund is used to account for the collection and disbursement of the special property assessment on the property within that area of the public improvement district.

-During the course of operations the City has activity between funds for various purposes.
+During the course of operations, the City has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as due from/to other funds.
 While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Balances between the funds included in the governmental activities are eliminated.

 Further, certain activity occurs during the year involving transfers of resources between funds.
-In fund financial statements these amounts are reported at gross amounts as transfers in/out.
+In fund financial statements these amounts are reported as gross amounts as transfers in/out.
 While reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Transfers between the funds included in governmental activities are eliminated so that only the net amount is included as transfers in the governmental activities column.